Walk-In Clinic – Moberly, MO

 Do I have to make an appointment to be seen?

-No. We are able to see some patients without an appointment, but we see patients scheduled for an appointment first.
+No. We are able to see some patients without an appointment at our walk-in clinic, but we see patients scheduled for an appointment first.
 You are guaranteed to be seen only if you have an appointment.

 Is the Randolph County Rural Health Clinic a free clinic?